 This linear A Level Philosophy, Ethics & Religion course offers students the opportunity to explore key ideas, concepts, themes and practices.

-The over-arching aim of this course is to help students to become knowledgeable and reflective, critical and creative thinkers.
-In addition, be able to approach academic work and intellectual discourse confidently and effectively.
+The overarching aim of this course is to help students develop the ability to think critically and creatively, to write excellent essays and conduct effective research, alongside the ability to engage in intellectual discourse confidently and effectively.

 Comments from former students give a good idea of the appeal of Philosophy, Ethics & Religion:

 “I’ve enjoyed examining the whole question of right and wrong.
 When people say that you shouldn’t use genetic engineering how do they know?”